AudreyBaguette/MiCMSS_F22_RNAseqQuantification/README.md

     - Why do we normalize?
     - Common normalization techniques
     - Normalization in differential gene expression analysis
-    - Hands on: identify the appropriate normalization depending on the analysis (5 min)
+    - Hands on: identify the appropriate model depending on the analysis (5 min)

 **Lunch break**